 Parking any vehicle within a plowed right-of-way during snow removal is prohibited by State law.
 Such vehicles will be towed at the owner’s expense.

 If you notice a street light is out, please notify the Town office with the pole number and location so we can contact CMP to get it repaired

-We have open positions on the Appeals Board.
+We have open positions on the Planning Board and the Appeals Board.
 If you are interested, please stop in the Town Office for more details.

 The Low Income Heating Assistance Program (LIHEAP) serves Oxford & Androscoggin counties.

 If you are in need of fuel assistance you should contact Community Concepts at 1-800-866-5588.
-A representative from Community Concepts will be available at the Porter Town Hall every Wednesday from 9am to 3pm during the months of September and October to assist you.
+A representative from Community Concepts will be available at the Porter Town Hall Tuesday through Friday from October 9 through October 22 from 9am to 3pm to assist you.
 You must call to schedule an appointment.